saxton-cloud/terraform_modules_s3_storage/README.md

 # s3_storage

-> establishes storage & complimentary resources
+> establishes storage & complimentary resources while applying securty, observability and performance best practices

 ## general configuration

+the most basic configuration will simply create an s3 bucket

 - **name** - _str_ - name of the component
 - **qualifier** - _str_ - value used to distinguish one instance of this component from another in one or more aws accounts ( e.g. 'environment', branch, user, etc )